dail8859/LuaScript/README.md

 - Interactive console with auto-completion
 - Requires no special permissions

+## Documentation
+The full API documentation can be found [here](http://dail8859.github.io/LuaScript/).

 ## Examples
 Just show me what it can do!
+Also, check out the [examples](/examples/) directory.

 - Change Notepad++'s ugly marker symbols:
 ```lua